Chiefs cut Charles to sign Berry, Duvernay-Tardif to deals

 Berry has insisted all offseason that he would not play another season under the franchise tag.

+''Keeping Eric Berry in a Chiefs uniform long-term has been a significant goal,'' Dorsey said. ''He's a special football player and an incredible person.
+We're thrilled we were able to get this deal done.''

 Berry has been a mainstay in the Chiefs' defense since his rookie year (2010), when he made 87 tackles and had four interceptions in earning his first trip to the Pro Bowl.
-Berry tore the ACL in his left knee and missed most of the following season, but returned to his leadership position in the Kansas City defense.
+Berry tore the ACL in his left knee and missed most of the next season, but returned to his leadership role in the defense.

 Berry's comeback ability was put to the test three years ago when he was diagnosed with Hodgkin's lymphoma.
 He went through several rounds of brutal chemotherapy near his home in Atlanta, was deemed cancer-free the following summer, and made it back on the practice field in time for training camp.